Building a smart energy future for Iowa

 When you have better information, you have better control—smart meters capture data in near real-time of how much, and when, you use energy.
 This capability will allow the introduction of tools that provide greater control of your energy bills.

 In other parts of the United States, known meter failures are generally attributed to factors unrelated to the type of meter a customer has.
 The main factors are:

 - Worn connections and components inside meter bases that should have been repaired or replaced but were not

 Safety is the #1 priority for our customers, employees and the communities we serve.
 We’ve been operating smart meters safely for a decade for 470,000 of our Wisconsin electric customers.

 (For Iowa customers) Yes, there is an alternative.
-You can read a nonstandard meter each month (charges apply.)
+You can request a nonstandard meter (charges may apply).

 You may also relocate your electric smart meter at cost.
 Safety considerations may limit the ability to relocate your natural gas meter.